ZanichelliEditore/laravel-jwt-idp/readme.md

 POST Requests
 - **/v2/login** login the user into the application.
 Parameters: "username" and "password".
 - **/v1/register** register the user into the IDP.
-Parameters: "username", "email", "password", "password_confirmation", "name", "surname"
+Parameters: "email", "password", "password_confirmation", "name", "surname"

 ### Views
 There are 2 default views: login form and register form.

 ### Database
 The IDP manages users using 3 table: users, users_roles, roles.
-In the users tables are stored basic users data like email, username, password, name, surname, is_verified.
+In the users tables are stored basic users data like email, password, name, surname, is_verified.
 Each user can have a role or many roles associated;
 it can be usefull in a context with RBAC (Role-based access control).